An old investment wisdom says that if even the grandmother wants to invest in something, it’s way too late.

 It must be made clear here that there is a lot of nonsense and that one should not let one’s greed prevail freely.
 Because otherwise only one will win in the end.
 And that is usually not the investor.
 You have to know your way around to find the real „pearls“ among the new currencies and applications.
 Who knows – maybe we should also start an ICO for a LCB-Coin.

 However, there are already „established“ coins, in technical jargon „Altcoins“, which do not necessarily use the blockchain technology.
 These coins differ not only in the technology used, but also in their origin (called mining) and maximum creation potential.
+Crypto currency can even be mined at home, read more here!
 For Bitcoins, the maximum creation potential should be 21 million currency units.
 According to current estimates, these 21 million will be achieved in 2130.

 How Are Cryptocurrencies Created?